 THE LAST VICTORIAN AND THE FIRST BABY BOOMER

-The home of the author of the novels
+The home of the author of The Unholy Trinity Trilogy

 I’d better introduce myself, in case anybody ever gets to read this.
 You never know, maybe I’ll die before I’ve decided it’s best thrown away.
 It’s going to be as near factual as I can manage, as I’m losing my taste for fiction.
 Truth’s meant to be stranger than that.
 I’ve always wanted to write, and something’s happened today which might just end up as interesting.
 To me that is, probably not to you.
 I’ve often wondered if telling a real story can reveal a hidden meaning.
 Maybe this is a chance to see.
 I’m Bob Swarbrick, born and bred in the Lancashire village of St Chad’s.
 It’s at the west end of the Fylde, only a few miles outside Blackpool.
 I don’t live there now, having moved away for the second time a few years ago.
 My daughter does though, in my old house.
 I’m often back with my new partner, Wendy.
 The other folk I visit when I’m home, my mother, father and four grandparents, are all resident in the one place, just a few plots from each other, pushing up daisies in the cemetery at the edge of the village.
 I’ve a fair number of other relations and a few too many friends in there too.
 Decades ago, after my divorce and before Wendy and I got it together, I booked a plot for myself, near enough to the gate for me to look for an escape if I’m sent to the wrong place.
 Behind the funeral chapel, which serves both the quick and the dead, is a lavatory, only for the first category as far as I can tell.
 I sometimes have to be very quick in getting there nowadays.
 I’m past my three score and ten, and not too long ago I had a big heart attack, so it may not be long before I’m six feet under.